openmod/openmod-docs/content/user-guide/migration/rocketmod.md

 # Migrating from RocketMod to OpenMod

-OpenMod has built-in support for RocketMod plugins, most RocketMod plugins should work without need for workarounds or rewrites.
+OpenMod has built-in support for RocketMod plugins.
+Most RocketMod plugins should work without need for workarounds or rewrites.

 To use use RocketMod plugins, follow these steps: